 Wet Track A Query For Baker’s Bobby Dee

-Most horses relish rain-affected ground but trainer Bjorn Baker is not that is the case for former Kiwi .
+Most New Zealand horses relish rain-affected ground but trainer is not convinced that is the case for former Kiwi .

 “I guess a soft track is a bit of a question mark,” Baker said.